-Keywords: multi word keyword, graph node, window step, connected word, input text, matrix, post, vector, pagerank, idea.
+Keywords: multi word keyword, original input text, window step, document vector, matrix, graph, post, pagerank, idea.
 Powered by TextRank.

 A new addition after the similar posts feature in bloggen was to explore machine learned keyword extraction.
 This is a complicated/math heavy topic that required more effort than I would have anticipated.
 The aim is the following: Given a corpus of text (in this case a blog post) extract the word that would have the most meaning in giving the reader an idea of what the post is about.